Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-08-01-how-to-upload-files-with-django.markdown

 #### Simple File Upload

-Following is a minimal file upload example.
+Following is a minimal file upload example using `FileSystemStorage`.
 Use it just to learn about the flow of the process.

 **simple_upload.html**